 Listen to your body

-While the “neck check” might suggest it’s okay to get your blood pumping, you shouldn’t feel obligated to power through a workout if you’re not feeling well.
+While the neck check might suggest it’s OK to get your blood pumping, you shouldn’t feel obligated to power through a workout if you’re not feeling well.

 “The general rule of thumb is to listen to your body,” Dr. Patel says.
 “Taking a few days off won’t impact your fitness level.”